rishii100/CLIP-SatIR/README.md

 The trained model can perform **text-to-image retrieval**, enabling queries like *“an airport with multiple airplanes and runway”* to retrieve relevant satellite images.

-# Overview

-Remote sensing datasets contain complex aerial imagery.
-General CLIP models are trained on web images and often fail to capture domain-specific semantics such as:

-* airports
-* industrial zones
-* farmland patterns
-* road networks

-This project adapts CLIP to **remote sensing imagery** by fine-tuning it on RSICD captions.

 Goal:

 * Learn **better vision–language alignment for satellite imagery**